ap0nia/eden-query/documentation/docs/eden-query/index.md

 #### eden.createHttpBatchClient

-Creates a client similar to the basic one, but merges multiple requests into a single batch request.
+Creates a client similar to the basic one, but combines multiple requests into a single batch request.

 :::warning
 In order to use this client successfully, the elysia server application must use the `batchPlugin`